-For musicians who perform for large audiences, in-ear musician monitors (IEMs) are the current standard in musician technology.
-They allow the musician to clearly hear the music they are making as the audience would hear it while still protecting the musician's ears from extremely loud amplification systems and audiences.
+Where stage monitors pointed toward the musicians during a performance are common, in-ear monitors (IEMs) are the current standard in musician technology.
+IEMs allow the musicians to clearly hear their instrument or voice as the audience would hear it while protecting the musicians’ ears from extremely loud amplification systems and audiences.

-IEMs work best if they are custom molded to fit each musician's ears personally.
-However, there is still the option of universal fit musician monitors.
-Universal IEMs typically come with interchangeable foam or silicone tips to allow for a semi-custom fit.
+IEMs work best if they are custom molded to fit the individual ears of each musician, but there are universal fit musician monitors which usually come with interchangeable foam or silicone tips to allow for a semi-custom fit.

 Both earmolds and IEMs are custom made using a mold that coincides with the unique contours of your ear, allowing for a snug fit that provides maximum comfort and protection.